stevebuer/cs330-projects/homework3/README.md

 * Created LSTM model for propagation prediction.
 I need to test this.
 * I am having some issues with the extract process from the API, need to debug.
 * Created a daily observation sheet that I will use for labeling training data.
 I need to listen to the radio mid day, or look at RF spectrum watefall visualization and label as good or bad propagation day for training.
-* Deployment process: need to continue this!
+* Deployment process: created Terraform files.
+Need to continue this!
+* Added basic RNN model for learning/comparing to my production LSTM.
+RNN not integrated into Steamlit.

 ## To Do

+* Integration and testing, testing, testing!!
 * Another scraper data source?
 RBN?
 * Is there additional meta-data I need to create or extract to characterize a DX path?
 	* Average, Max Distance propagated?